 When should I send my official transcripts?

-You will send official transcripts from every institution you have received college credit when you apply for admission to your transfer school.
+When you apply for admission to your transfer school, you will send official transcripts from every institution from which you have received college credit.
 You will send a final transcript when you have completed your coursework at ECC.
 You can request to have the transcript sent once grades are posted or degree is posted, whichever is appropriate for your situation.

 Do I need to complete the FAFSA?

 Yes!
-You should complete the FAFSA every year.
-(Tax season is FAFSA season!)
+You must complete the FAFSA every year you are in school if you are using any sort of financial aid (Pell grants, loans, scholarships, etc).
 If you are transferring mid-year, you will need to go into your FAFSA account and change the school code to your transfer school.